Article Table Of Contents

 Is being in an area that's growing quickly a good thing or a bad thing?

 But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in Arizona have the grown the fastest.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Grand Canyon State that have people climbing over each other to get in.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Arizona are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Arizona are growing like weeds.

-How We Measured The Fastest Growing Cities In Grand Canyon State
+How We Measured The Fastest Growing Cities In the Grand Canyon State for 2020

 - Population in 2010